 Minnesota 4-H volunteers who are at least 21 years of age are needed to chaperone this event.

-Interested adult volunteers should review the YELLO volunteer chaperone role description and apply.
+Interested adult volunteers should review the YELLO volunteer chaperone role description and apply by completing the online application.
 They will be contacted if they are selected to attend.

 Adult volunteer chaperones work to support the program activities and provide a safe environment for attendees.
 In addition to supporting the youth attendees, chaperones accomplish a variety of tasks at the event, including, but not limited, to taking photos, helping with meal service and distributing supplies.